davidawad/davidawad.github.io/publications.md

 ---

 ### This page is a collection of all of my talks, notes, slides and videos.
-Feel free to look trough it.
+Feel free to look through it.

 ![](/public/img/lecture.jpg)